-Gregory Y H Lip MD, FRCP, DFM, FACC, FESCPrice-Evans Chair of Cardiovascular Medicine, at the University of Liverpool, UK – and Director of the Liverpool Centre for Cardiovascular Science at the University of Liverpool and Liverpool Heart & Chest Hospital; Distinguished Professor in Cardiovascular Sciences, Aalborg University, Denmark; Adjunct Professor, Yonsei University, Seoul, Korea
+Gregory Y. H. Lip MD, FRCP, DFM, FACC, FESCPrice-Evans Chair of Cardiovascular Medicine, University of Liverpool and Director, Liverpool Centre for Cardiovascular Science, University of Liverpool and Liverpool Heart & Chest Hospital, Liverpool, United Kingdom; Distinguished Professor in Cardiovascular Sciences, Aalborg University, Aalborg, Denmark; Adjunct Professor, Yonsei University, Seoul, Korea

 Half of his time is spent as a clinical cardiologist, and he practises the full range of cardiovascular medicine, including outpatient clinics, with large atrial fibrillation and hypertension specialist clinics, and coronary care unit duties.
 He also undertakes coronary intervention and participates in a 24/7 primary angioplasty rota for ST elevation MIs.